How Metabolic Pathways Work

 These pathways are utilized differently depending on whether the body is in a specific metabolic state.
 There are three states:

 - "fed state" (just after a full meal) or a

 - "fasting state" (no food for 2-10 hours)

 - "starved state" (no food for more than 2 days).

 After you consume a meal, the three main nutrients in food (carbohydrate, fats and protein) are broken down in separate metabolic pathways and the associated processes:

-- Carbohydrates are broken down into glucose through glycolysis.
+- Carbohydrates are broken down into glucose by various enzymes.
 Some are burned for immediate energy, but overall the level of glucose in the blood stream rises, which triggers an insulin release by the pancreas.
 The insulin acts to move the glucose into the cells for storage as glycogen or fat in the fat cells (adipose tissue).

 The "Fasting" State: